 Birdhouses are fun and easy projects to build, and you get a warm feeling of satisfaction from watching a pair of birds raise their family in a birdhouse that you built yourself.
 I've made hundreds over the years; at last count, I have over 30 different birdhouses hanging in the garden and spread out around our yard.
 Handmade birdhouses make great gifts, and I've given away many to families and friends.
 I also sell a few online.

 After building lots of basic nest boxes, I started looking for ways to make birdhouses that are more fun and interesting to look at, yet are still functional and will attract a variety of cavity-nesting birds.
 Though they vary in shape and size and some sport unique and decorative details, they all must have one important element in common: every birdhouse is built for the birds.

 How to Build a Condo Birdhouse

 Building a duplex condo that the birds will actually use starts with understanding the basic nesting needs of the birds in your area.
 Made with the needs of the birds in mind, my birdhouses have fledged many generations of birds.
 With separate nest boxes and an entrance on either end, this birdhouse is designed to attract a variety of small cavity-nesting birds like chickadees and wrens.

 The birdhouse condo is easy to make from expensive pine.
 The exterior is stained to help protect the wood from the elements and to add a rustic charm.
 The stained pine will last for several seasons of sun, rain, and snow.
 Designed to sit on top of a post or to hang from a cable, the condo features a divider in the middle of the interior to separate the space into two individual nesting areas.

 The duplex condo in the first photo looks basic and bland.
 And it is.
-The long sides were sized to fit an old license plates, and you can attach one to either side.
+The long sides were sized to fit an old license plate, and you can attach one to either side.
 It is also a blank canvas for painting or adding bits of whimsy and other details that will make each birdhouse interesting and unique.